 You may know him as the Emperor of Japan, or simply as Akihito (not if you’re Japanese, though, he’s only ever referred to as Tennō Heika, or his ‘Imperial Majesty’ here) or you may not be so familiar with him.
-After all, his position is mostly symbolic, and unlike royalty in other countries, the emperor of Japan is not the nominal head of state.
+After all, the position is mostly symbolic, and unlike royalty in other countries, the emperor of Japan is not the nominal head of state.

 However, one of his wishes was to bring the Imperial family closer to the people, and Akihito has gone beyond his predecessors in his efforts to connect with the Japanese people and to serve as an ambassador to the rest of the world.